icon

 Key Differences Between Santoku and Gyuto Knives

-• Size – Santoku knives generally only go up to 180mm where Gyuto knives start at 180mm and go up to 270mm
+• Size: Santoku knives generally only go up to 180mm, whereas Gyuto knives start at 180mm and go up to 270mm

-• Edge profile – While the Santoku has more of a flat profile the Gyuto has a curved edge profile making it more suited for rock-chopping
+• Edge profile: While the Santoku has more of a flat profile, the Gyuto has a curved edge profile.
+This makes it more suited for rock-chopping

 Similarities Between Santoku and Gyuto Knives